bmacer/coding-notes/solidity.md

 - import parent and wrap in Layout tag

+TODO: how to add custom css to project in react/nextjs

 what variable comes built in to the Contract, for retrieving address?

     msg